Anna Freud: London years

 During the war years the hostility between Anna Freud and Melanie Klein and their respective followers in the British Psychoanalytic Society (BPS) grew more intense.
 Their disagreements, which dated back to the 1920s, centered around the theory of the genesis of the super-ego and the consequent clinical approach to the pre-Oedipal child; Klein argued for play as an equivalent to free association in adult analyses.
 Anna Freud opposed any such equivalence, proposing an educative intervention with the child until an appropriate level of ego development was reached at the Oedipal stage.
 Klein held this to be a collusive inhibition of analytical work with the child.
 To avoid a terminal split in the BPS Ernest Jones, its president, chaired a number of "extraordinary business meetings" with the aim of defusing the conflict, and these continued during the war years.
 The meetings, which became known as the Controversial Discussions, were established on a more regular basis from 1942.
 In 1944 there finally emerged a compromise agreement which established parallel training courses, providing options to satisfy the concerns of the rival groups that had formed which by then, in addition to the followers of Freud and Klein, included a non-aligned group of Middle or Independent Group analysts.
 It was agreed further that all the key policy-making committees of the BPS should have representatives from the three groups.

+In 1945, along with her American colleagues Ruth Selke Eissler, Heinz Hartmann, and Ernst Kriss, she helped found the journal The Psychoanalytic Study of the Child, and served on its editorial board.
+It became the journal of choice for much of her published work.